 Classes are held on the Duke University campus, where students have access to a fully equipped computer laboratory, library collections, and other university facilities.
 Educational activities range from formal classroom settings to informal dinners and lunches with prominent political scientists and Duke University faculty.
 A strong ethics component is included with readings, cases, debates, and lectures on issues within an academic setting.
 RBSI Director Dr. Paula D. McClain (Professor of Political Science, Duke University) teaches classes as do several of her colleagues from Duke University.
 Bunche students have uniformly praised the exceptional mentoring that they receive from Dr. McClain and other Bunche faculty.

 Since good performance on the Graduate Record Exam (GRE) is key to admission to and funding for graduate school, Graduate Record Exam test-taking strategies are provided by Princeton Review.
 At the end of the Institute, representatives from a number of leading PhD granting institutions participate in a recruitment fair to present information about doctoral study and admissions with Bunche students.
 The successful applicant to RBSI receives full tuition, health insurance, transportation, room and board in a dormitory double room, books, and instructional materials.
-Also, participants receive a food allowance and a weekly stipend.
+Participants also receive a food allowance and a weekly stipend.

 Each year several RBSI students are invited to attend the APSA Annual Meeting and present posters.
 See here for the list of past poster presentations.